janSame/linja-pona/README.md

 --- [jan Same](https://musilili.net/linja-pona/)

-## Version 4
+## Version 4.2

 This version uses OpenType features to dynamically compose compound glyphs, rather than relying on including precomposed glyphs in the font.
 As a result, it allows [over 6,000 new compound glyphs](https://davidar.github.io/linja-pona/nimi) ([screenshot](images/nimi.png)) to be used.
 It also has better webfont support.
+This version of the font was made by David A Roberts.

 ## Usage

-To use *compound glyphs*, put a *hyphen* or *plus* between two words, e.g.: *toki-pona*, *linja+pona*
+To use *compound glyphs*, put a *hyphen* or *plus sign* between two words,
+e.g.: *toki-pona*, *linja+pona*

-To use *cartouches*, use square brackets and underscores before each glyph, e.g.: *ma [_kasi_alasa_nasin_awen_telo_aa] li suli*
+To use *cartouches*, use square brackets and underscores before each glyph,
+e.g.: *ma [_kasi_alasa_nasin_awen_telo_aa] li suli*

+To use a *long pi*, put a *hyphen* or *plus sign* after a *pi*.
+The more *hyphens* or *plus signs* you input, the longer the pi will be.
+The maximum length is 3 *hyphens* or *plus signs*.

 ### HTML